AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-create-a-test-case.md

 A browser is needed to run a test case because it is the platform on which the application is tested.
 The browser is used to interact with the application and test its functionality.

-### Name the functions that are needed to edit a Test Case.
+### Functions that are needed to edit a Test Case:

 |  Functions  |  Description  |
 |------------------------|------------|